Durrington Walls: Excavations and theories

 In 2015 an announcement was made by The Stonehenge Hidden Landscapes Project that a geophysical survey showed evidence of another monument consisting of up to 90 standing stones buried under Durrington Walls.
 In August 2016 a joint project excavation, directed by Parker Pearson and members of the Stonehenge Hidden Landscapes Project, revealed that there are no buried standing stones at Durrington Walls.

-Instead, the ground-penetrating radar results had revealed a circle of enormous post-holes, not buried stones, beneath the henge bank which had been later filled with chalk rubble.
+Instead, the ground-penetrating radar results revealed a circle of enormous post-holes, not buried stones, beneath the henge bank which had later been filled with chalk rubble.
 A National Trust archaeologist, Dr. Nicola Snashall, suggested that as soon as the builders of Stonehenge abandoned their settlement on the site, a large timber monument was constructed and that later, "For some strange reason they took the timbers out and put up the enormous bank and ditch that we see today."

 In 2020 researchers from the universities of St Andrews, Birmingham, Warwick, Bradford, Glasgow and the University of Wales Trinity Saint David announced the discovery of 20 pits at the site, and claimed that they had found Britain's largest prehistoric monument.
 Two groups of pits, including at least seven that appear entirely natural, were interpreted as belonging to a 1.2 mile-diameter circle or circuit of large "shafts".
 The circuit surrounds Durrington Walls, dating from the Neolithic and estimated to be 4,500 years old.
 Some pits are claimed to be more than 10 m in diameter and 5 m in depth.
 The claim was supported through the use of a geophysical survey.
 The slow accumulation of silts within some pits suggests they were cut and then left open.